All attendees of linux.conf.au 2022 agree to be bound by the Linux Australia code of conduct.

 If presenters are unsure whether their material is suitable, they are encouraged to show it to the conference’s speaker liaison or mailing list/forum moderators before their session.

-We ask everyone to be aware that we will not tolerate intimidation, harassment, or any abusive, discriminatory or derogatory behaviour by anyone at any event in person or online.
+We ask everyone to be aware that we will not tolerate intimidation, harassment, or any abusive, discriminatory or derogatory behaviour by anyone at any event or online.

 All participants, including event attendees and speakers must not engage in any intimidation, harassment, or abusive or discriminatory behaviour.